-Bamboo and Sugarcane are grasses, not hardwoods.
+Bamboo are grasses, not hardwoods.
 They both grow very quickly and, after harvest, grow back just as quickly.
 No replanting is necessary.
-Unlike trees, which can take up to 30 years to grow and mature, bamboo and sugarcane grow back as quickly as in three to four months.
+Unlike trees, which can take up to 30 years to grow and mature, bamboo grow back as quickly as in three to four months.
 When a tree is cut, it never grows back.
 In addition, bamboo’s natural rhizome (root) network protects soil from erosion and retains moisture, and bamboo can grow in environments with depleted soil and little water.
 In fact, it actually returns nutrients to the soil; improving degraded areas.
 Bamboo doesn’t require fertilizers, insecticides or pesticides.
-Sugarcane is much like bamboo, but with an added environmental bonus.
-The “bagasse” – the dry fibrous residue that remains after the extraction of juice from the crushed stalks – is what we use to make our paper.
-Normally this bagasse is either disposed or burned, meaning we are re-purposing what would otherwise be discarded.

 Unlike recycled bath tissue, which can be rough or thin, Caboo is soft.
-The sugarcane and bamboo fibres used to make this paper produce a much softer product than recycled paper and many virgin wood fibre papers.
+The bamboo fibres used to make this paper produce a much softer product than recycled paper and many virgin wood fibre papers.
 And it’s strong, too – bamboo’s natural qualities make a paper that’s been tested to be stronger than recycled tissue of the same weight.

 Recycling can use much more water and energy than processing virgin fibers into paper.
 With recycled paper, the raw material still needs to be cleaned, whitened, and converted back into the final product.
 Various studies

 have found BPA in paper products made from trees, in particular recycled paper.
 This is primarily due to thermal papers

-(which contain high levels of BPA) that are recycled and from there getting mixed into the paper recycling process.
+(which contain high levels of BPA) that are recycled and from them getting mixed into the paper recycling process.
 There have been health related concerns linked to BPA in recent years.
 Caboo is BPA free.